EACH CAMP HAS LIMITED ENROLLMENT | ONLINE REGISTRATION IS IMMEDIATE

 WHEN CAMP IS FULL, REGISTRATION CLOSES AUTOMATICALLY

-Junior Day is designed for 2018 and 2019 high school graduates.
-This event is designed for players who just finished their junior year (2018 grads) or are just beginning their junior year (2019 grads).
-The event is for those players who are focused on becoming college baseball student-athletes.
-The camp will feature quality instruction from active college coaches in uniform, evaluations provided by the coaching staff through the instructional process, a Discussion on College Athletics for both players and parents.
-The camp is open to all 2018 and 2019 high school graduates and is restricted in enrollment.
-Players who graduate high school in 2020 are eligible to register but must understand the prospect event is designed for the older players.
+Junior Day is designed for high school baseball players that want to work directly with college coaches in a on field environment.
+The event is for those players who are focused on becoming college baseball student-athletes or want to learn more about that process.
+The camp will feature quality instruction from active college coaches in uniform, evaluations provided by the coaching staff through the instructional process, and a Discussion on College Athletics for both players and parents.
+The Junior Day Prospect Camp and Showcase will feature measurements and instruction on the latest metrics in baseball such as exit bat velocity, throwing velocity, running times and others.
+The college coaches on site will not only provide these metrics but will also instruct the campers on how to improve them.
+The camp is open to all high school baseball players and is restricted in enrollment.
 The player-to-coach ratio will not exceed 8:1.
-The camp is in compliance with all NCAA rules.
+These camps are in compliance with all NCAA rules.

 ALL PLAYERS WILL RECEIVE